 Understanding relationships means understanding pain.
 This is vital if we wish to bring relief to useless suffering.
 To reduce useless pain is nurturing to love.
 But what does that actually mean?

 Understand two sources of suffering.

-One source is fact based, some event like a toothache, the loss of someone loved, … Read More
+One source is fact based, some event like a toothache, the loss of someone loved, an … Read More

 ‘When born into a den of thieves, a Buddha learns to steal.’

 When we distinguish what we see in relationships from our sentiment ABOUT relationships, it seems that a great deal of what passes for love rests on fear: practical fears, fear of the unknown, fear … Read More